dpi-tta-lessons/rails-active-storage/content.md

 # Image Uploads with Ruby on Rails, Active Storage, and Amazon AWS S3

-This guide focuses on setting up image uploads in a Ruby on Rails application using Active Storage and Amazon AWS S3.
-Before diving into the setup process, it's important to understand the concept of BLOBs (binary large objects) and their storage requirements.
+This tutorial provides a detailed guide on integrating image uploads in a Ruby on Rails application using Active Storage and Amazon AWS S3.
+Understanding the management of BLOBs (Binary Large Objects) is crucial for this setup, as it forms the foundation of handling large data files like images, audio, and video efficiently.

 ## Introduction to BLOBs